RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 1 + 0 =  1 mod 2
 1 + 1 =  0 mod 2

-Dividing two group G into two sets of even and odd integers, one can see that its behavior is similar to that of group H.
-Let us consider a function ***f***:
+Dividing two group G into two sets of even and odd integers, one can see that its behavior is similar to that of group H.   More formally, Let us consider a function ***f***:

-$$ f: Z /rightarrow Z/2Z$$
+$$f: Z /rightarrow Z/2Z$$

 that maps each *even* element of G to $$0 \in H$$ and each *odd* element of G to $$1 \in H$$

 if we apply ***f*** to every element of G, we are able to see similarity between G and H.